okikeSolutions/patchplane/SPEC.md

 For the MVP, PatchPlane is **not**:

 - a universal Git replacement,
+- a thin GitHub bot or PR-comment wrapper,
 - a full semantic conflict-resolution engine,
 - a ticket workflow manager in the style of Linear-first agent systems,
 - an open multi-tenant enterprise platform,